kallolchakraborty/CDS-Quick-Reference/README.md

-# CDS-Practice
+# CDS-Quick-Reference
-These programs are for quick reference.
+These programs are created for quick reference.